Commercial and Personal Property

 In addition, some real estate and/or personal property is exempt from property tax based on its use or ownership.
-A detailed summary of exemptions is provided on pages 1-49 of this Department of Revenue report (.DOC, external link).
+For information, click here (.DOC, external link).

 The assessment is done by the county in which the business is physically located.
 The location of the business owner's residence is not relevant unless that is also the location of the business.

 In King County, contact the Department of Assessments with questions about the valuation of your personal property at 206-296-5126.
 If you have questions about your bill, contact Treasury Operations at 206-263-2844.

 If you have not filed with this office before, you can download a form or you may contact us at 206-296-5126 or by e-mail at Personal.Property@kingcounty.gov to request a Personal Property Listing form.

 Businesses in operation on the first day of January will be sent a listing form.
 Please use that form to report your assets.
 You must complete and return their personal property listing forms by April 30 to avoid a penalty.
 If you have not received a listing form, please contact our office at 206-296-5126.